eflumerf/styleguide/dune-daq-cppguide.md

 also the rules on [function overloading](#Function_Overloading), which apply to operator overloading as well.

+### Operator Overloading [DUNE VERSION]

+There's a limited set of circumstances in which it's OK to overload operators:

+-For copying, operator=.
+More in the section on [copy constructors](#Copy_Constructors).
+-For type conversions, operator().
+More in [implicit conversions](#Implicit_Conversions).
+-When defining comparison operators for a user-defined type -Outputting a type's value where it makes sense, by streaming with operator<<.
+Overloading `<<` for use with streams is covered in the section on [streams](#Streams).

 ### Access Control

 Make classes' data members `private`, unless they are